 You can’t go wrong with a good pair of flats.
 They don’t take up much room in your bag, and you can wear them a lot of different ways.
 For a casual shopping day, they’re a great way to dress up jeans and a tee.
 And they look great with shorts or even a cocktail dress.
-If you’re not into black, try a jewel tone for fall.
+If you’re not into black, try a jewel tone for the transition season.
 Dark green, for example, is a great alternative to a neutral color.
 For a flirty look, choose a flat that has a little glitter or a funky pattern.
 Yosi Samra makes an amazing array of flats that fold up so you can take them with you wherever you go.

 To cover all of your bases, pack one pair of dressy shoes.
 As with the sandals, for the transition season, darker or neutral colors with more coverage work best.
 But it’s okay to have a little fun still.
-A pair of black, lace-up, block heels or a burgundy peep-toe ankle boot will spruce up any fall outfit.
+A pair of black, lace-up, block heels or a burgundy peep-toe ankle boot will spruce up any transition season outfit.
 And, of course, you’re always safe sticking with a traditional pointy-toe black or champagne pump.

 Pro Tip: Wear your biggest pair of shoes on the plane to save space in your bag.
 This may be your hiking books or a pair of heels.
 Cheat a bit, and toss a pair of $2 flip-flops in your purse as your fifth pair of shoes.
 You can slide them on for comfort once you’re seated on the plane.
 (And they can double as your pool shoes later in the trip.)